ziv/twoandhalfslash/readme.md

 A [Siki](https://siki.dev) extension for annotating code with _**twoandhalfslash**_ comments.

-A tiny DSL markup for Shiki, ideal for creating code samples with rich explanations.
+A tiny DSL markup for Shiki, ideal for creating code samples with floating labels.
 Inspired by Ttwoslash (that inspired by fourslash test system).

 #### ❦